matisojka/qqqa/README.md

 # disable streaming and wait for the full formatted response
 qq --no-stream "summarize today's git status"

+# bump temperature for non GPT-5 models on a single run
+qq --temperature 0.4 "draft a playful git commit message"

 # include piped context
 git status | qq "summarize what I should do next"